jreisinger/runp/README.md

 292G	/data/backup
 ```

-We surpressed the printing of progress bar and info about command's execution (OK/ERR, run time, command to run) by discarding stderr.
+We suppressed the printing of progress bar and info about command's  execution (OK/ERR, run time, command to run) by discarding stderr.

 ### Get Jupiter images from NASA